econ-ark/econ-ark-tools/Virtual/Machine/VirtualBox/README.md

    * This creates a VM that can simulate all of the hardware
    * But the machine is empty -- it's like a PC without any software installed

-*  Now you have two choices:
-   * [XUBUNTARK-MIN.ova](https://drive.google.com/file/d/1FfcQQIAHxlm38ark6GhSfVJfRL2lF4tt/view?usp=sharing): Minimal working system with no extra stuff
-   * [XUBUNTARK-MAX.ova](https://drive.google.com/file/d/1HGZbrlamgjOcrQcPjmUyUju97Gm5mHIZ/view?usp=sharing): Richly endowed system with extras
-      * (An 'ova' file is a preconfigured virtual machine)
-	  * (These two are configured as installers for -MIN and -MAX)

-   * The ova files set your VM to boot from an incorprated 'virtual DVD'
-      * When the VM is 'booted' from this (attached) DVD, everything is installed
-	  * Installation happens mostly by downloading -- it takes a long time!
-	  * The 'installer' virtual DVD was created using scripts in [ISO-maker](./ISO-maker)
 1. Run VirtualBox, then:
    * New -> (Choose "expert mode" at botom of New dialog box)
       * Name: XUBARK-MIN or XUBARK-MAX